bradenbrinkman/hiddenneurons/README.txt

 normalsignedclassicalER: Erdos-Reyni connectivity.
 Weights are drawn from a Gaussian distribution.
 Weights are scaled by 1/N, where N is the number of neurons, known as classical scaling.

+normalsignedbalancedWS: Watts-Strogatz connectivity.
+Weights are drawn from a Gaussian distribution.
+Weights are scaled by 1/sqrt(N), where N is the number of neurons, known as balanced scaling.

+normalsignedclassicalWS: Watts-Strogatz connectivity.
+Weights are drawn from a Gaussian distribution.
+Weights are scaled by 1/N, where N is the number of neurons, known as classical scaling.

 The common functions in each folder are:

-correlation_functions_hiddenlinearrates.py: defines a set of functions used to calculate the correlation functions of a network, both using the output of the network simulations and calculation techniques of Ocker et al. (2017).
+correlation_functions_hiddenlinearrates.py (or correlation_functions.py): defines a set of functions used to calculate the correlation functions of a network, both using the output of the network simulations and calculation techniques of Ocker et al. (2017).

 generate_adj_X.py: Generates the appropriate adjacency matrix corresponding to statistics X (e.g., X = DLER for Dale’s Law Erdos-Reyni networks).

-params_hiddenlinearrates_Gaussian.py: set the parameters for the network simulations.
+params_hiddenlinearrates_Gaussian.py (or params_GaussianWS.py): set the parameters for the network simulations.

 phi.py: Sets the nonlinearity phi(x).

 printweights_X.py: generates and prints to file an adjacency matrix with statistics X (e.g., X = DLER for Dale’s Law Erdos-Reyni networks).

-rates_linear_response_hiddenlinearrates_GaussianER.py: defines a set of functions used to calculate the firing rates of a network, both using the output of the network simulations and calculation techniques of Ocker et al. (2017).
+rates_linear_response_hiddenlinearrates_GaussianER.py (or rates_linear_response_GaussianWS.py): defines a set of functions used to calculate the firing rates of a network, both using the output of the network simulations and calculation techniques of Ocker et al. (2017).

 sim_poisson_X.py: Simulates the nonlinear Hawkes model with network statistics X. (e.g., X = normalDLbalancedER for a network with Dale’s Law, Erdos-Reyni connectivity, normal (Gaussian) weights, and balanced scaling).

-In addition to the above functions, the folder normalsignedbalancedER contains the additional following functions:
+In addition to the above functions, the folder normalsignedbalancedER contains the following functions:

 sim_poisson_hiddenlinearrates_normalsignedbalancedER.py: unlike the normal sim_poisson_X.py, explicitly partitions the network into recorded and hidden neurons, and estimates the firing rates of both the full network and a network containing only the hidden neurons.

-sim_Jeffw_normalsignedbalancedER.py: calculates the effective synaptic interaction in the frequency domain.
+sim_Jeffw_normalsignedbalancedER.py: calculates the effective synaptic interactions in the frequency domain.

-sim_Jefft_normalsignedbalancedER.py: calculates the effective synaptic interaction in the time domain.
+sim_Jefft_normalsignedbalancedER.py: calculates the effective synaptic interactions in the time domain.